b-lukaszuk/RJ_BS_eng/contents/association_and_prediction.md

 sco(s)
 ```

 Clearly it is and even very strongly.
 Or is it?
-Well let's take a look
+Well, let's take a look

 ![Mice body length vs. tail length.](./images/ch07miceLengths.png){#fig:ch07miceBodyLengths}